 Family & Kid-friendly Events in Salt Lake

-Utah's remote mountains and deserts may dominate on Instagram, but families don't need to leave Salt Lake for a heaping dose of fun.
-The city boasts more than its fair share of entertainment and adventure for the junior set, and fortunately, adults are bound to love the outings too.
-(Because, let's face it—grownups never stop loving an ice cream on a summer day, a splashy water slide, a smooth ski run, or an informative exhibit about butterflies.)
+Utah's deserts may dominate on Instagram, but families don't need to leave Salt Lake for a heaping dose of indoor and outdoor fun.
+The city boasts more than its fair share of entertainment in adventure for the junior set.
+And fortunately, adults are bound to love the outings too.
+(Because, let's face it – grownups never stop loving an ice cream on a summer day, a splashy water slide, a smooth ski run, or an informative exhibit about butterflies.)

 Moreover, the Visit Salt Lake Connect Pass is now available and includes admission to 13 different family-friendly attractions around town.
 It's a killer bargain, especially if you've got the whole crew in tow.

-So, gently entice your littles away from their screens and show them where the real fun begins.
+So gently entice your littles to be curious and inventive, away from their screens, with experiences that offer fresh new ways to see their world.
 Read on for a round-up of some of our favorite venues and a few of our favorite annual kid-friendly events in Salt Lake.

 Family-friendly Salt Lake Venues